johnnovak/RML-Amiga/docs/docs/manual/getting-started.md

 : Some games have additional special configs to skip the intro or the manual-based copy protection check at the start (e.g., `Altered Destiny [skip code check]`).
-It's advised to start the normal config for the first time, just to experience the intro and the original game at least once.
+It's advised to start the normal config for the first time to experience the intro and the original game at least once.

 Use warp mode
-: You can speed up floppy loading times considerably by using "warp mode".
+: You can speed up floppy loading times considerably by entering "warp mode".
-  This speeds up the emulation as much as your computer can handle it.
-Pressing ++end+pause++ toggles warp mode.
+  This speeds up the emulation to the maximum your computer can handle.
+You can toggle warp mode with ++end+pause++ (there is no sound in warp mode and the emulated CPU speed indicator in the lower right corner will show a value greater than 100).

-Read the manual
+Read the manuals

 : It's important to understand that control schemes and user interfaces were a lot less standardised in the 1980s and early 90s.
-You won't get very far in most games without reading the manual or the reference card first.
+You won't get very far in most games without reading the manuals, the reference cards, and other supplementary materials first.
 Look for these in the **Manual** and **Extras** sub-folders within the individual game folders.

 Joystick-based games